 Suddenly, high school student Subaru Natsuki has been summoned to another world on the way back from the convenience store.
 With the biggest crisis of his life being summoned to another world, and with no sign of the one who summoned him, things become even worse when he is attacked.
 But when he is saved by a mysterious, silver-haired girl with a fairy cat, Subaru attempts to return the favor by helping her track down something that was stolen from her.
 When they finally manage to get a clue, Subaru and the girl are attacked and killed by someone.
 Subaru then awakens in the place he was summoned and notices he gained the ability "Returns by Death" and has become a helpless boy that only has the ability to rewind time to a certain point by dying.
 Beyond the despair, can he save the girl from the fate of death?

 Re:Zero kara Hajimeru Isekai Seikatsu has been serialized online through the website Shousetsuka ni Narou since April 2012, and was later formally published in light novel format by Media Factory under the MF Bunko J imprint beginning January 25, 2014.
 Much of the web content was trimmed and edited for the light novel release.
 The series placed second in the Kono Light Novel ga Sugoi! ranking in the best light novel category in 2017.

 The series has been published in English as Re:ZERO -Starting Life in Another World- by Yen Press under the Yen On imprint since July 19, 2016.
-It will also be published in Polish by Waneko, with the first volume due on April 6, 2017, and in Russian by Istari Comics since March 2018.
+It has also been published in Polish by Waneko since April 6, 2017, and in Russian by Istari Comics since March 2018.